Why we founded Parents In Needby Chief Executive, Catherine Bailey

 You do some research.
 Grasping at websites and books – not really wanting to read them because you are forever hoping that the diagnosis is wrong and that it will all go away.
 But it doesn’t.
 At first you cannot believe that you may have to fight for your child’s future, to search for the right education provision for them.
 You may have to look at schools that are miles away.
 You go to meetings full of angry parents who tell you that you will have to go into battle.
 Surely not, you have done nothing wrong, you just want the best for your child and you are a reasonable person.

 But before you know it you are in a fight you didn’t begin nor ever imagined yourself being in.
 And you don’t know who to turn to or where to start.
 You are watching your child becoming bewildered and frustrated in their need to communicate, but you cannot talk to them about it.
-They are somewhere else, on a different pathway, on a different planet.
+They are somewhere else, on a different pathway.

 So you pull yourself together and rationalise: Surely there must be a higher authority who will help and listen?

 But no, the decision taken on the future of your child is made by someone who is paid by you as a taxpayer, someone who has little or no idea of what it is like living with a child with special needs who has never met your child.
 Someone who is more influenced by cost cutting and bureaucracy than caring and understanding.
 That person decides that your child is going to go to the local mainstream school even though, you already know that won’t work and will only increase their isolation and yours.

 So you dig in and take the battle further.
 You are told in order to apply to a specialist school you will need independent assessments; reports from an Educational Psychologist; a Speech and Language Therapist and an Occupational Therapist – oh, and you will need a lawyer as well…